Getting Down to Business in the Shed

 Whether it’s a budding author writing a first book, a seamstress making money from a much loved hobby or a beekeeper producing local honey, working from a shed makes sense for those who want to launch a side-line business to increase household income.
 Starting in a shed seems to be a popular and low cost option nowadays, an option which is increasingly popular as people struggle to face the challenges of an uncertain economy.

-We have the sheds, in all shapes and sizes – all you need is the business idea that will set you on the path to success.
+We have a home office shed, in all shapes and sizes – all you need is the business idea that will set you on the path to success.